harrisonized/diy-transcriptomics/README.md

 	    Found conflicts!
 	```

-	If you are an advanced user, you can try to reset your base environment by running the following command: `conda install --revision=0`, but I can't guarantee this will resolve the issue.
+	If you are an advanced user, you can always try to reset your base environment by running the following command: `conda install --revision=0`, but I can't guarantee this will resolve the issue.

 	Suppose you started to install tensorflow and then you realized that it was installing into the wrong environment.
 Unfortunately, you cannot switch halfway in between.
 R will give you the following error: